 The odd medical emergency!

-We have Angels who are trained First Aiders and this has helped a lot of people in their time of need.
+Angels are often First Aiders and this has helped a lot of people in their time of need.

 Scrapes, bruises, twisted ankles, head injuries, seizures – The Angels have been there through it all.